amitph1207/ovn_k8s/README.md

+# OVN-based Kubernetes CNI

-Simple implementation of ovn based kubernetes CNI
+Simple implementation of OVN based Kubernetes CNI

-Why?
+## Why?

-- to learn ovn
+- To learn OVN
-- to understand ovn-k8s-cni better
+- To understand ovn-k8s-cni better

-Current testcases it can handle:
+## Current testcases it can handle

-- pod to pod on same node
+- Pod to pod on same node
-- pod to pod on different node
+- Pod to pod on different node
-- pod to external world
+- Pod to external world
-- external world to pod
+- External world to pod